cla-bit/PayStackEase/docs/source/atransactionsplits.rst

 Async Transaction Splits Module
 ===========================================

-.. :py:currentmodule:: paystackease.async_apis.atransaction_splits

-Wrapper for Asynchronous Paystack Transaction Splits APIs.
+This wrapper class facilitates synchronous integration with Paystack Transaction Splits APIs.
 The Transaction Splits API enables merchants split the settlement for a transaction across their payout account, and one or more subaccounts.

 You can use the tool kit in the helpers module as reference: :doc:`toolkit`

 -------------------

 .. py:class:: AsyncTransactionSplitClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.abase.AsyncPayStackBaseClientAPI`

     Paystack Transaction Split API Reference: `Transaction Splits`_